Amari Cooper Player Prop Bets for NFL Week 14 | Dallas vs. Washington 12/12/2021

 Matchup vs. Washington

-- In his six matchups against the Football Team, Cooper's 85.7 receiving yards average is 31.2 more than his over/under for Sunday's game (54.5).
+- Against the Football Team, Cooper has averaged 85.7 receiving yards per game over his six career matchups, 31.2 more than his over/under for Sunday's game.

 - Note: Cooper's stats vs. Football Team date back to 2016.

-- The Football Team have the NFL's 28th-ranked pass defense this season, allowing 274.7 yards per game through the air.
+- The 274.7 passing yards the Football Team allow per game makes them the NFL's 28th-ranked pass defense this season.

-- The Football Team have given up 26 passing TDs this year (2.2 per game), ranking them 31st among NFL defenses.
+- The Football Team have allowed 26 touchdowns through the air (2.2 per game).
+They are 31st in the league in that category.

 Recent Performances

-- In last week's game against the Saints, Cooper was targeted two times and racked up two catches for 41 yards (20.5 yards per reception).
+- In last week's outing against the Saints, Cooper was targeted two times, totaling 41 yards on two receptions (averaging 20.5 yards per grab).

-- Cooper has 41 receiving yards on two catches (two targets) during his last three games, averaging 13.7 yards per game.
+- Cooper's stat line in his last three games shows two catches for 41 yards.
+He averaged 13.7 receiving yards per game and was targeted two times.

 Cooper's Dallas Teammates